Moses Waiswa

-Moses Waiswa Ndhondhi (born 20 April 1997) is a Ugandan international footballer who plays for SuperSport United, as an attacking midfielder.
+Moses Waiswa Ndhondhi (born 20 April 1997) is a Ugandan international footballer who plays for Kampala Capital City Authority, as an attacking midfielder.

 Club career

 Born in Kampala, he has played club football for Växjö United and Vipers.
 He signed for Vipers in January 2017.
 He won the 2017–18 Uganda Premier League with the club.

 In January 2020 he signed for South African club SuperSport United.
 On 25 January 2020 he made his debut for SuperSport United against Chippa United.
+He returned to Uganda with Kampala Capital City Authority in 2022.

 International career

 He made his international debut for Uganda in 2017.
-He scored on his debut after receiving a call-up to the national team which came to him as a surprise.
+He scored on his debut after receiving a call-up to the national team, which he said came to him as a surprise.